ratnakargiri973/Interview-Room/README.md

         versel for hosting

 ### How does my solution work ?
-    I have created a role based interview room web application where two users are available such as "Interviewer" and  "Candidate".
+    I have created a basic two-user interview simulation room web application where two users are available such as "Interviewer" and  "Candidate".
     When we will go through this application first the role page will open where we will select the role where we can be interviewer or candidate.
     If we click on Interviewer button we logged in as interviewer and if we click on Candidte button we logged in as candidate.
     If the role is interviewer, the there is a option for start interview which will be only show to interview, and after clickin gon the start interview button then only interviewer can message to the candidate.
 And there is option for uploading files which also only interview able to upload files.